charleslukes/dynamic-table/README.md

 There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.

 ## Testing

-This project uses Karma, Chai, Mocha, and the open-wc test helpers for testing.
-See the [open-wc testing documentation](https://open-wc.org/testing/testing.html) for more information.

 Tests can be run with the `test` script: